mattermost/mattermost-govet/README.md

 1. **apiAuditLogs** - check that audit records are properly created in the API layer
 1. **rawSql** - check invalid usage of raw SQL queries instead of using the squirrel lib
 1. **emptyStrCmp** - check for idiomatic empty string comparisons
+1. **pointerToSlice** - check for usage of pointer to slice in function definitions